p-argento/uni/DPM/_DPM Notes.md

 		3. where?
 QR code at the exit of events on  sheet of paper
 		4. also send it to facebook follower of the page
-8. Reviews and feedback analysis
+8. Reviews and feedback analysis potential users

+BENCHMARK - competitors (other countries)
+- in uk they're great

+---

+TIDYING THINGS UP
+Identifying users' needs.

+1. Analysing website of FAI
+	1. Reading informations, who they work with
+	2. Examples: board, volunteers, schools, donors, ...
+	3. **User Personas**: Create user personas based on the information gathered from the website.
+Develop profiles that represent the different types of users and stakeholders connected to FAI.

+2. Social Network analysis
+	1. Analyse follower and likes
+	2. Posts with more likes, comments (needs), ...
+	3. Facebook (likes), Instagram (customer profiles), X (B2B), Linkedin (workers)
+	4. Explore the various places managed by FAI and read the reviews (facebook)

+3. Benchmark
+	1. Explore the website of other nations which successfully managed their museums, etc. (like UK and France).
+	2. also to identify potential users not yet following FAI

+5. Observation of users participating at events
+	1. ask to fill a survey provided through a QR code

+6. Interviews to stakeholders
+	1. to workers, board (maybe), volunteers
+	2. what kind of customers do they look for?

+7. Writing need hypothesis (we believe that the user...so, if we... then we will see...) through self-reflection / brainstorming